 Care should be exercised when administering adrenergic agents, such as isoproterenol, to patients with an amantadine hydrochloride overdose, since the dopaminergic activity of amantadine hydrochloride has been reported to induce malignant arrhythmias.

 The blood electrolytes, urine pH and urinary output should be monitored.
 If there is no record of recent voiding, catheterization should be done.

-The dose of amantadine hydrochloride may need reduction in patients with congestive heart failure, peripheral edema, orthostatic hypotension, or impaired renal function. (see Dosage for Impaired Renal Function).
+The dose of amantadine hydrochloride, USP may need reduction in patients with congestive heart failure, peripheral edema, orthostatic hypotension, or impaired renal function (see Dosage for Impaired Renal Function).

 Dosage for Prophylaxis and Treatment of Uncomplicated Influenza A Virus Illness

-The adult daily dosage of amantadine hydrochloride is 200 mg (four teaspoonfuls of oral solution) as a single daily dose.
-The daily dosage may be split into two teaspoonfuls, (100 mg) of oral solution twice a day.
-If central nervous system effects develop in once-a-day dosage, a split dosage schedule may reduce such complaints.
+Adult: The adult daily dosage of amantadine hydrochloride is 200 mg; four teaspoonfuls of oral solution as a single daily dose.
+The daily dosage may be split into two teaspoonfuls of oral solution twice a day.
+If central nervous system effects develop in a once-a-day dosage, a split dosage schedule may reduce such complaints.
 In persons 65 years of age or older, the daily dosage of amantadine hydrochloride is 100 mg.

 Prophylactic dosing should be started in anticipation of an influenza A outbreak and before or after contact with individuals with influenza A virus respiratory tract illness.